-Modern criminals and terrorists are employing increasingly sophisticated tactics, often using explosive devices and person-borne IEDs as weapons of last resort.
-Traditional shields and armor systems will not protect against the damaging effects of close-in detonation of an explosive device, and can actually increase the chances of injury from secondary hazard.
-The revolutionary technology contained in Athene, Advanced Impulse Reduction (AIRTM), mitigates blast efforts, preventing injury and enabling operators to survive and defeat the most hostile threats encountered in the contemporary operating environment.
+Modern criminals and terrorists are employing increasingly sophisticated tactics, often using explosive devices and person-borne IEDs, to target people and infrastructure.
+Traditional shields and armor systems do not provide protection against the damaging effects of close-in detonation of an explosive device.

-Occupational exposure to repeated low-level blast (breaching blast) is known to increase the likelihood of long-term blast-induced health issues**.
-By reducing the pressure dose imparted on troops under training Athene permits breaching teams to train harder for longer and achieve maximum preparedness without risking operator’s long-term health.
+Athene is also useful during training as repeated exposure to low-level blast (breaching blast) is known to increase the likelihood of long-term blast-induced health issues.
+By reducing the amount of pressure experienced by the operator during training scenarios, Athene allows individuals to train while greatly reducing risk to their long-term health.

 Third party verification completed by world-leading organisation GTD Engineering.
 HLCol.
 Geoffrey T. DESMOULIN, Ph.D., R. Kin.
 President and Senior Engineer, GTD Engineering said “if this technology were adapted to be lightweight and portable, its application in the field could be lifesaving.”